 Thank you in advance for your care and concern for these wonderful animals.

-Come see all of our fabulous furry friends at our new shelter during open hours on Saturday, Sunday and Monday 2-4 p.m. or by appointment by calling 618-542-DOGS or emailing us at pchsinfo@yahoo.
+Come see all of our fabulous furry friends at our new shelter during open hours on Saturday or Sunday from 2-4 p.m. or by appointment by calling 618-542-DOGS or emailing us at pchsinfo@yahoo.

 Don't forget to complete an adoption application at http://www.perrycountyhumanesocietyil.com/adoption-application.html in advance.